Newport Beach, California

-Newport Beach is a coastal city in southern Orange County, California, United States.
-Newport Beach is known for swimming and sandy beaches.
-Newport Harbor once supported maritime industries; however today it is used mostly for recreation.
+Newport Beach is a coastal city of about 85,000 in southern Orange County, California, United States.
+Located about 40 mi southeast of downtown Los Angeles, Newport Beach is known for its sandy beaches.
+The city's harbor once supported maritime industries; today, it is used mostly for recreation.
 Balboa Island draws visitors with a waterfront path and easy access from the ferry to the shops and restaurants.

 History

 The Upper Bay of Newport is a canyon carved by a stream in the Pleistocene period.
 The Lower Bay of Newport was formed much later by sand brought along by ocean currents, which constructed the offshore beach now recognized as the Balboa Peninsula of Newport Beach.

 For thousands of years, the Tongva people lived on the land in an extensive, thriving community.
 The Tongva villages of Genga and Moyongna were located in Newport Beach.
-Throughout the 1800s, Europeans colonized the land and forcibly removed and assimilated the Tongva.
-Present-day Newport Beach exists upon the unceded homelands of the Tongva people, and they have a historical and continued presence as the traditional caretakers of the land.
+The Spanish Empire colonized the land, followed by Mexicans and Americans, all of whom displaced the Tongva.